Encyclopædia Britannica, Inc.: Sears Roebuck ownership

 In 1915, Sears agreed to market a new and less expensive version of the eleventh edition for middle-class buyers.
 In 1920, Sears bought Britannica outright, and after only three years of operation, Sears reported a loss of $1.8 million.
-In 1923, they sold the company back to the widow of Hooper (who had died in 1922) and her brother William Cox.
-They published the twelfth and thirteenth editions in 1922 and 1926.
-After Cox failed to raise the money needed to publish the fourteenth edition, Sears ended up financing it, and resumed ownership of Britannica in 1928.
+In 1923, it sold the company back to the widow of Hooper (who had died in 1922) and her brother William Cox; they published the twelfth and thirteenth editions in 1922 and 1926.
+After Cox failed to raise the money needed to publish the fourteenth edition, Sears ended up financing it and resumed ownership of Britannica in 1928.

-In 1932, Sears restructured Britannica, ending sales through their outlets, opting instead for a network of sales representatives who went door-to-door, and staffing booths at conventions and shopping centres.
+In 1932, Sears restructured Britannica, ending sales through its outlets, opting instead for a network of sales representatives who went door-to-door, and staffing booths at conventions and shopping centres.
 In 1938, Britannica began publishing a yearly synopsis of world events, called the Britannica Book of the Year.

 Benton family ownership

-In 1941, Britannica was given to the University of Chicago by Sears.
-However, the university did not believe they could manage the company.
+In 1941, Sears gave Britannica to the University of Chicago.
+However, the university did not believe it could manage the company.
 William Benton, then vice president of the university, offered to put up the operating capital to protect the university against any losses.
-Benton bought two‐thirds of the stock, and subsequently bought the remaining third.
+Benton bought two thirds of the stock, and later bought the remaining third.
 In 1952, Benton started preparations for the fifteenth edition.

-Britannica acquired Merriam-Webster in 1964 and Compton's Encyclopedia as well in the early 1960s.
+Britannica acquired dictionary publisher Merriam-Webster in 1964 and Compton's Encyclopedia as well in the early 1960s.

 Benton died in 1973, before the fifteenth edition was published in 1974.
 The newly titled Britannica 3 was composed of a ten-volume Micropædia, a 19-volume Macropædia and a one-volume guide to the encyclopaedia's use, called Propædia.
 In 1985, a two-volume index was added, as well as other refinements.
 Robert P. Gwinn succeeded Benton as publisher and chairman of Britannica in 1974.
 He divided the company's operations into Britannica USA and Britannica International.
 In 1990, nearly 120,000 encyclopaedias were sold in the United States, with sales for the year rising to $650 million.
-By 1994, sales had slumped to $453 million, with only 51,000 sets being sold in the US.
-Sales continued to decline after 1994, finally forcing the company to close more than 70 per cent of its sales offices.
+By 1994, sales had slumped to $453 million, with only 51,000 sets being sold in the U.S. Sales continued to decline after 1994, finally forcing the company to close more than 70 per cent of its sales offices.